-Document Year of strategy Treatment of innovation and entrepreneurship Degree to which innovation and entrepreneurship is integrated into strategy Education Strategy 1999 The strategy notes in passing that the context of rapid technological innovation and more exposure to global competition implies the need for a more educated workforce that can innovate continuously.
-There is some very modest discussion of tertiary education including with regard to science and technology, but with little emphasis or connection to innovation Negligible Education Strategy Update 2005 The update introduces a more focused concern on education-labor market linkages, advocating more systematic attention to secondary, tertiary, and science education.
+Document Year of Strategy Treatment of Innovation and Entrepreneurship Degree to Which Innovation and Entrepreneurship Is Integrated into Strategy Education Strategy Update 2005 The update introduces a more focused concern on education-labor market linkages, advocating more systematic attention to secondary, tertiary, and science education.
 It acknowledges the importance of building capacity to produce and utilize knowledge.
 And it discusses in some detail the imperative of expanding science and technology training, and creating a network of firms, research centers, universities, and think tanks.
 Substantial Education Strategy 2011 One premise of this strategy is that learning, particularly at the secondary and tertiary level and in middle-income countries, is "critical to developing a skilled, productive, and flexible labor force and creating and applying ideas and technologies that contribute to economic growth."
 But there is no mention of explicit approaches to maximizing the potential to innovate through educational development.
 This is a presumed outcome.
 Modest Private Sector Development Strategy (including updates) 2002 The strategy considers innovation and the spread of best practice a natural outgrowth of competition, and does not offer an innovation policy beyond supporting a competitive market.
 IFC is said to invest in innovative projects that demonstrate the viability of types of investments and investment structures.
+Modest

-Modest ICT Strategy 2012 The strategy identifies support for innovation as a strategic priority for the sector.
+Document Year of Strategy Treatment of Innovation and Entrepreneurship Degree to Which Innovation and Entrepreneurship Is Integrated into Strategy ICT Strategy 2012 The strategy identifies support for innovation as a strategic priority for the sector.
 "Innovate," one of three pillars of the 2012 strategy aims to advance ICT to improve competitiveness and accelerate innovation and target ICT skills development.
 The strategy articulates a vision for World Bank and IFC, working together to promote an enabling environment, support skills development and entrepreneurship, and foster innovation building on the comparative advantage of PSD, education, and ICT teams.
 Substantial

-Source: World Bank.
-Note: ICT = information and communications technology; PSD = private sector development.
+NOTE: ICT = information and communications technology; IFC = International Finance Corporation;

+PSD = private sector development.